GuideDesigner/DGD-Cas9/Variants/Readme.md

 JQ277699.1:772:802:+	772	802	+	TTTGCCTTCGGACTTCTCCGGGGCCAGCAG	19.421137	14.117567	14.117567	0.37289906	14.117567	14.117567	14.117567	no_activity	4.8990602
 Q278699.2:772:802:+	772	802	+	TTTGCCTTCGGACTTCTCCGGGGCCAGCAG	19.421137	14.117567	14.117567	0.37289906	14.117567	14.117567	14.117567	no_activity	4.8990602
 ```
+### Description of output file
+The output file has score for SpCas9 and its associated variants.
+The models are based on ```NNN``` PAM for all the variants.
+The score below than zero, has been desiginated as "no-activity".

+## License
+MIT
+## Contributors
+A. Vipin Menon, Jang-il Sohn, Seokju Park and Jin-Wu Nam

+Bioinformatic and Genomics Lab., Hanyang University, Seoul 04763, Korea

+## Contact
+If you have any issues, please contact us

+A. Vipin Menon (a.vipin.menon@gmail.com)

+Jin-Wu Nam (jwnam@hanyang.ac.kr)